Journey 140m underground and discover 180 years of history with one of our charismatic former miners.

 Every tour ‘darn pit’ is led by an ex-miner with a ‘reyt’ broad accent and loads of experience under his somewhat heavy tool belt.
-He’ll unhand you of your ‘contraband’, and talk you through 180 years of mining, explaining why he has every right to tell you to ‘shut tha’ trap’ and when you are ‘done and dusted’ you will be free to explore life above ground.
+He’ll unhand you of your ‘contraband’, and talk you through 180 years of mining, explaining why he has every right to tell you to ‘shut tha’ trap’ and when you are ‘done and dusted’ you can carry on exploring life above ground.

-- 'Meet a Miner' - tours are led by our charismatic miner guides.
-Hear all about your guide's working life and experiences in the coalmine.
+- Our tours are led by our captivating miner guides.
+Hear all about your guide’s working life and experiences in the coalmine.

-For safety, we have the following Covid-19 measures in place:
+For safety, we have the following measures in place:

 - Underground tours are only suitable for children 5 and over.